tytydraco/yessleep/out/Im_an_ER_nurse_and_after_last_night_I_have_proof_that_evil_exists_Part_2.md

 I immediately heard faint cries nearby.
 I started toward the sound.
 I thought to myself, *I should stop*.
 But my legs wouldn’t obey.
 My mind screamed to stop, but my body moved on.
 It was as though my body and mind were disconnected.
 I was like a puppet on a string.

 As I passed a mirror, I caught my reflection.
 My stomach dropped.
 It wasn’t my reflection looking back at me, but a man I didn’t recognize.
-The only familiar thing was the overcoat Agatha had placed on my shoulders.
+The only familiar thing was the overcoat Agatha had put on me.

 I continued on against my own will.
 I turned the corner where the cries were coming from and froze.